 Catholic Charities of California guides the state allocation process

-For more than 10 years, Catholic Charities of California has been a convener and administrator for the California State Set-Aside Committee.
-In this time, Catholic Charities of California has overseen a total of $2,458,804 in allocations of EFSP funds to Local Boards in California.
+For more than 11 years, Catholic Charities of California has convened and administered the California State Set-Aside Committee for the federal Emergency Food and Shelter Program (EFSP).
+In this time, Catholic Charities of California has overseen a total of $3,033,126 in allocations of EFSP funds to California jurisdictions.

-The Emergency Food and Shelter Program was created by Congress in 1983 to help meet the needs of hungry and homeless people throughout the United States and its territories by allocating federal funds for the provision of food and shelter.
+Congress created the EFSP in 1983 as a way to distribute federal funds to help meet the basic needs of hungry and homeless people throughout the United States and its territories.

-As convener and administrator of the EFSP California State Set-Aside Committee, Catholic Charities of California:
+As convener and administrator of the EFSP California State Set-Aside (SSA) Committee, Catholic Charities of California:

 - Serves as liaison with the EFSP National Board;